spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/retrieving-content-items/retrieving-abstract-product-list-content-items.md

 title: Retrieving abstract product list content items
 description: Abstract Product List API provides resources to retrieve data on abstract products included in the Abstract Product List content item for all or specific locale
 originalLink: https://documentation.spryker.com/2021080/docs/retireving-abstract-product-list-content-items
+originalArticleId: 2fcfc554-7617-455e-bb22-ead08bb774b9
 redirect_from:
   - /2021080/docs/retireving-abstract-product-list-content-items
   - /2021080/docs/en/retireving-abstract-product-list-content-items
+  - /docs/retireving-abstract-product-list-content-items
+  - /docs/en/retireving-abstract-product-list-content-items
 ---

 This endpoint allows retrieving information about abstract product list content items.

 ## Installation
-For details on the modules that provide the API functionality and how to install them, see [Content Items API](https://documentation.spryker.com/docs/content-items-api-feature-integration).
+For details on the modules that provide the API functionality and how to install them, see [Content Items API](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-content-items-api-feature-integration.html).

 <a name="product-list"></a>